 Commute trips make up only about one fifth of all trips in a given day.
 So while our survey suggests that there may be reductions in commute trips, the impact to total daily trips is likely to be small.
 This is because of the combined effects of other factors that might offset the telecommuting findings, including for example a possible decrease in average car occupancy and/or the emergence of latent demand.
 Even so, the results to date of this ongoing survey make clear that significant changes probably will occur in such areas as (a) the trip generation rates associated with certain land uses; (b) the distribution of trip purposes and travel patterns; and (c) the time-of-day distribution profile of traffic volumes.

-What might this mean for… public transit ridership?
+What might COVID-19 mean for… public transit ridership?

 About half of respondents who told us that they used to commute by public transport indicated that they are looking to change modes post-pandemic (note that our survey sample skews heavily toward commuters who have access to a car).
 We think that transit agencies will have to work even harder to attract riders by providing personal protective equipment, improving sanitation, reducing crowding, and ventilating vehicles.
 Unfortunately, declines in ridership and in funding sources combined with rising costs may cause transit agencies to reduce service frequency and/or eliminate some routes, meaning that individuals who rely on transit for their transportation needs will experience a decrease in mobility and/or an increase in transportation costs.